 We have come to deeply appreciate the prayer by the philosopher Reinhold Niebuhr that has become a foundation of the recovery movement: “God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”

 In many ways we are all recovering from the illusion that we can change other people.
 So much drama in the world is rooted in resisting life as it is.
 Sure, there is suffering, sadness and many people and situations are simply not the way we want them to be.
 When we resist accepting what we cannot change, we are diluting our focus on being the person we want to be.

 As we stop our attempt to control or change what we cannot change, we free our energy to focus on how we want to live and respond to life’s challenges.
 We discover a new vitality to create the way we choose to be in relationships with ourselves and others.

-This is why we named the positive antidote to the DDT: The Empowerment Dynamic™ or TED*.
-A renewed feeling a self-empowerment begins to arise and we live life with more ease and peace of mind.
+This is why the positive antidote to the DDT was named TED* (The Empowerment Dynamic) ®.
+A renewed feeling of self-empowerment begins to arise and we live life with more ease and peace of mind.

 Think for a second what your life would be like if you denied the law of gravity.
 What a ridiculous waste of energy!
 In the coming weeks, experiment with accepting this fact of life; that you cannot change other people.

 Instead, focus on yourself and being the best person you want to be at home and work.
 That is one thing you can change.